TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/LoadRegister/Index.rst

 can be used to remove the element at the topmost position again.
 The registers are processed in the reverse order.
 The register with the highest number will be processed as the first, and the register with the lowest number will be processed as the last one.
-This corresponds to the stack priciple Last In – First Out (LIFO).
+This corresponds to the stack principle Last In – First Out (LIFO).

 With the advent of Fluid templating, registers are used less often than they used to be.
 In the Core they are not being used anymore.